livioangelim/texas-hold-em-poker-game/README.md

 - HTML5
 - CSS3
 - JavaScript
+- Object-Oriented Programming

 ## Images
-Image under Creative Common's license distributed by [Tek Eye](https://tekeye.uk/svg/mini-svg-playing-card-set)
+- Card images created by [Andrew Tidey](andrewtidey.blogspot.co.uk) with license under [Creative Commons Zero, CC0](http://creativecommons.org/publicdomain/zero/1.0/).
+You may use these images in personal and commercial projects.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.
+Feel free to customize any sections based on the specific functionalities and design choices of your game!